Make it Accessible

 - Visual Accessibility

-Refers to individuals with blindness, low vision or color blindness.
+This refers to individuals with blindness, low vision or color blindness.
 It ensures that user interfaces are perceivable through features such as screen readers, high-contrast modes, and adaptable font sizes. - Auditory Accessibility

 Refers to users with speech impediments or disorders, focusing on technologies that can interpret various speech patterns and alternative communication methods. - Motor or Physical Accessibility

-Refers to users with diverse motor abilities, ensuring that applications and websites can be navigated without relying on precise gestures or actions.
+It refers to users with diverse motor abilities, ensuring that applications and websites can be navigated without relying on precise gestures or actions.
 Essential features such as voice commands, adaptive hardware, and extended touch targets are often integrated. - Cognitive Accessibility

 Accessibility Matters